AurelienVasseur/waltio-metrics/README.md

 - **pnlRealized**: The realized profit and loss.
 Calculated as "totalSell" - "totalBuy".

+- **unitPrice**:
-- **unitPrice**: The unit price required for the realized PnL to be zero.
+  - **computed**: The unit price required for the realized PnL to be zero based on the computed quantity.
 Calculated as "abs(pnlRealized) / quantity.computed" if "quantity.computed" is not zero and "pnlRealized" is not positive; otherwise, it is set to zero.
+  - **expected**: The unit price required for the realized PnL to be zero based on the expected quantity.
+Calculated as "abs(pnlRealized) / quantity.expected" if "quantity.expected" is defined in the configuration and not zero and "pnlRealized" is not positive; otherwise, it is set to zero.

 - **quantity**:
   - **computed**: Updated by summing "amountReceived" and subtracting "amountSent" and "fees" for each transaction.